 In fact, it might be easier for them to get rid of you for no reason at all than to specify the cause, which could leave them open to accusations of discriminatory behavior.
 This sometimes works out in employees' favor, as some companies will term almost any separation a layoff, which often entitles workers to unemployment benefits, in order to avoid potential legal wrangling down the road.

 But even if it beats the alternative – being fired without cause or a financial cushion – unemployment or severance isn't much consolation when you've been let go for no reason.
 Let's look at why it's so easy for employers to fire workers without giving cause.

 Employment at Will

 For most states in the U.S., employment at will has become a standard precedent of employment contracts in recent years.
 At-will employment is an employer-employee agreement in which a worker can be fired or dismissed for any reason, without warning, and without explanation.
 Check with your state department of labor for regulations in your location.

-While it might seem unfair to be expected to give your employer two weeks' notice, when they can pretty much terminate you without notice – and often will, to prevent retaliation from workers who are on their way out, but still holding down a desk – remember that the reason for giving notice is actually a selfish one.
+While it might seem unfair to be expected to give your employer two weeks' notice, when they can pretty much terminate you without notice – and often will, to prevent retaliation – remember that your reason for giving notice is actually a selfish one.
 You want to build a network of former colleagues who think well of you and would give you a recommendation without reservation.
 Giving notice helps ensure that this will be the case.

 Some employees are covered by an employment agreement or employment contract, which typically outline terms of employment.
 These contracts may also detail the circumstances and terms under which an employee can be fired.